-Leptospirosis, also known as Weils disease, is a potentially fatal waterborne disease that can be found in stagnant water after floods.
+Leptospirosis, also known as Weil’s Disease, is a potentially fatal waterborne disease which is found in stagnant water after floods.

-Weil’s disease is caused by bacteria found in the urine of rodents, cattle and pigs.
-It can also be referred to as mud fever, swamp fever, swineherd’s disease and sewerman’s flu.
+Weil’s Disease is caused by bacteria found in the urine of rodents, cattle and pigs.
+It is also referred to as mud fever, swamp fever, swineherd’s disease and sewerman’s flu.

 Humans can be infected by exposure to contaminated water, and those most at risk are usually people who take part in watersport in rivers and lakes – usually canoeing, windsurfing, swimming in lakes and rivers, pot holing and fishing.

-Unfortunately with the seemingly never-ending flooding we are currently experiencing, there are stagnant pools of water in even the safest environments at the moment, and the risk is therefore heightened.
+Unfortunately, with the seemingly never-ending flooding we are currently experiencing, there are stagnant pools of water in even the safest environments at the moment.
+The risk from Weil’s Disease is therefore heightened.
 Rats and mice are being driven out of their environment by the floods and there is a risk that any stagnant pools of water may be contaminated.

 How Do We Get Leptospirosis?

-The initial symptoms of Leptospirosis are often mistaken for flu, and can take from 3 days to 3 weeks to develop.
+The initial symptoms of Leptospirosis are often mistaken for flu.
+They take from 3 days to 3 weeks to develop and can include:

 - Severe headaches